Krapaud/holbertonschool-hbnb/part4/hbnb/backend/README.md

-# HBnB Application - Part 3
+# HBnB Backend API - Part 4

 ## Project Overview

-This is the third part of the HBnB (Holberton Airbnb clone) project, focusing on database persistence with SQLAlchemy, authentication with JWT, and password hashing.
+This is the backend API for the HBnB (Holberton Airbnb clone) project.
+It provides RESTful endpoints with database persistence using SQLAlchemy, JWT authentication, password hashing with Bcrypt, and CORS support for frontend integration.

 ## Project Structure

 ```
-hbnb/
+backend/
 ├── app/
-│   ├── __init__.py              # Flask application factory with SQLAlchemy, Bcrypt and JWT
+│   ├── __init__.py              # Flask application factory with SQLAlchemy, Bcrypt, JWT and CORS
 │   ├── api/
 │   │   ├── __init__.py
 │   │   └── v1/